InnerSourceCommons/InnerSourcePatterns/change-developers-mindset.md

 * How do you change developer mindset?
 It's difficult to push developers to do things.
 * Developers are resisting the change, they are in their comfort zone and it's hard to get them to go out of it.
 * Developer organization's maturity is high, so people are used to being in some hierarchy/rules.
-* Developers are formed in agile, the shift from agile is difficult
+* Developers are formed in agile, the shift from agile is difficult.

 ## Forces

 * Managers are previous developers, so they like the way they were promoted and they want to proceed in similar ways.
-* Managers restrict what developers can spend time on.
+* Managers restrict what developers can spend time on, perhaps because of KPIs they have to meet and their belief in the best way to meet those.
-* Top-down approach to the InnerSource.
+* The approach to the InnerSource initiative is top down--it is supported by top management.
-* Different teams within the company have to decide to proceed with InnerSource.
+* Different teams within the company decide whether to proceed with InnerSource.
-* No formal training.
+* No formal training exists.
-* Processes are not clear.
+* Processes are not clearly defined.

 ## Sketch (optional)